Wallpaper & Wall Coverings

-Something to keep in mind if grease and grime are a concern, wallpaper that can be easily cleaned made from material that’s resistant to moisture.
+Something to keep in mind if grease and grime are a concern, wallpaper that can be easily cleaned made from a material that’s resistant to moisture.
 Washable wallpaper can be convenient in a bathroom, playroom or kitchen and can be purchased wherever most wallpaper is sold.

-There are many places you can purchase wallpaper including Canadian Tire, Home Depot, Randalls etc. One of my favourite places to shop for wallpaper is Farrow & Ball.
+There are many places you can purchase wallpaper including Canadian Tire, Home Depot, Randalls, etc. One of my favourite places to shop for wallpaper is Farrow & Ball.
 They have a great selection of wallpapers and will even send you up to 5 free samples!
-They also provide instruction on preparation & application of wallpaper.
+They also provide instruction on the preparation & application of wallpaper.

-As you look to freshen up your home with new furniture and want to integrate wallpaper into the space, don’t hesitate to reach out to our design team.
+As you look to freshen up your home with new furniture and want to integrate wallpaper into space, don’t hesitate to reach out to our design team.
 Our experts will ensure your upholstery, rugs, tables and wallpaper fit seamlessly together for a room that’s beyond your expectations!

 Oh, just one last piece of advice, never ask your life partner, husband, wife, other half, companion or loved one, to help 🙂